 Welcome to the work of Evelyn De Morgan.
 Jewel rich colors, gorgeously draped figures and a feminist message – what’s not to like?
 But why is her name so unknown?

 Art history scholars regularly pay homage to the Pre-Raphaelite Brotherhood.
-Opinion is often divided though on this ‘boys club’ group of artists.
+Opinion is often divided though on this “boys club” group of artists.
 They did re-write how women were portrayed in art, showing them as powerful, sensual, sexual beings.
 Although sadly, often in stories that ended badly.
-The ranks of the brotherhood were firmly closed to women as artists however.
+The ranks of the brotherhood were mostly closed to women as artists.
 You might be a wife, a mistress, a muse, a model, but you were a symbol, not a creator.
 Nevertheless, a small number of women connected to this movement did carve out a place for themselves.
 They made art that is both skilled and utterly beautiful.
 For instance, Elizabeth Siddal, Marianne Stokes, Joanna Mary Wells and Emma Sandys.

 Evelyn De Morgan was born Mary Evelyn Pickering in 1855.
-Her mother educated at home by a mother who felt her daughter should have the advantage of learning, just as much as her sons.
+De Morgan’s mother educated her at home, as she felt her daughter should have the advantage of learning, just as much as her sons.